silvacms/documentation/source/silva/buildout/extending.rst

        client1
        client2

-We say here we want to install Zope 2, Silva, a ZEO server, create ZEO clients configuration and setup two Zope instances ``client1``, and ``client2``.
+Again, here we state that we want to install Zope 2, Silva, a ZEO server, create ZEO clients and setup two Zope instances ``client1``, and ``client2``.

-On an other computer, we can run four ZEO clients connected on the ZEO server located on the computer called ``zeoserver.mycorp`` in the DNS:
+On another computer, using another ``buildout.cfg`` we can run four ZEO clients connected on the ZEO server located on the computer called ``zeoserver.mycorp`` in the DNS:

 .. code-block:: ini